Information for parents and carers

-If your child has a food allergy or special dietary requirement, or if you have a question about the meal, please can you speak to the activity provider.
-Contact details for the activity providers are on these webpages.
+If your child has a food allergy or special dietary requirement, or if you have a question about the meal, please speak to the activity provider.
+Contact details for providers will be made available ahead of each holiday.

 Why are the activities only in some locations?

 We invited applications from activity providers across the county who were able to meet the strict HAF criteria.
 However, as you know, we live in a very rural county, which means there will be limitations as to where the programme will operate.
 So, unfortunately, there may not be a scheme in every town.

 Is transport provided?

-We would encourage you to make your own way to the activity, but if you do require assistance with transport, please speak to your provider.
+We would encourage you to make your own way to the activity, but if you require assistance with transport, please speak to your provider.